 Dig holes or shallow trench to proper depth.
 There are many ways to do this and depends on the size of the plot for planting and the number of corn plants desired.
 The following list details tools from smallest to largest:

-- Hand Hoe or Dibbler - A small hand tool allows getting close to your work so you can be sure of the hole depth.
-Simply wrap tape around the dibbler or the pointed blade of the hand hoe at the depth you want to plant the seeds.
-Insert the hoe or dibbler into the ground to the tape, rock it a little to create a space for the seeds.
+- Dibbler - A small hand that tool that is pressed into the soil to form a cone-shaped planting hole.
+Simply wrap tape around the dibbler at the depth you want to plant the seeds.
+Insert the dibbler into the ground to the tape to create a space for the seeds.
 Drop in 1-3 seeds into the hole and then press the soil down firmly on top of the seeds.

 - Pointed Hoe or other Garden Hoe - For a medium-sized plot, plant seeds by making shallow furrows 1.5" to 2" deep in rows.
 Controlling the depth is less accurate, but so long as seeds are no deeper than 2.5 inches or more shallow than 1.5 inches, most seeds should germinate, although at different rates.
 But this may be a bonus because your crop will be ready to eat spaced a few days apart.
 After dropping in seeds, pull the soil back over the furrow and step on it to tamp it down.